Ben-Hur: A Tale of the Christ: Stage

 After the novel's publication in 1880, Wallace was deluged with requests to dramatize it as a stage play, but he resisted, arguing that no one could accurately portray Christ on stage or recreate a realistic chariot race.
 Dramatist William Young suggested a solution to represent Jesus with a beam of light, which impressed Wallace.
 In 1899, Wallace entered into an agreement with theatrical producers Marc Klaw and Abraham Erlanger to turn his novel into a stage adaptation.
 The resulting play opened at the Broadway Theater in New York City on November 29, 1899.
 Critics gave it mixed reviews, but the audience packed each performance, many of them first-time theater-goers.
 It became a hit, selling 25,000 tickets per week.
 From 1899 until its last performance in 1921, the show played in large venues in U.S. cities such as Boston, Philadelphia, Chicago, and Baltimore, and traveled internationally to London and Sydney and Melbourne, Australia.
-The stage adaptation was seen by an estimated 20 million people, and William Jennings Bryan claimed it was "the greatest play on stage when measured by its religious tone and more effect."
-Its popularity introduced the theater to a new audience, "many of them devout churchgoers who'd previously been suspicious of the stage."
+The stage adaptation was seen by an estimated 20 million people, and William Jennings Bryan claimed it was "the greatest play on stage when measured by its religious tone and moral effect".
+Its popularity introduced the theater to a new audience, "many of them devout churchgoers who'd previously been suspicious of the stage".

 The key spectacle of the show recreated the chariot race with live horses and real chariots running on treadmills with a rotating backdrop.
-Its elaborate set and staging came at a time "when theatre was yearning to be cinema."
+Its elaborate set and staging came at a time "when theatre was yearning to be cinema".
 After Wallace saw the elaborate stage sets, he exclaimed, "My God.
 Did I set all of this in motion?"